What Is a Factor Rate and How Do You Calculate It?

 While it’s typically easy for business owners to qualify for MCAs and other short-term products associated with factor rates, lenders and financing companies would evaluate several aspects of the business before assigning a rate.

-- Business’s industry: Some industries carry different levels of risk.
-For example, cyclical industries, such as hotels or restaurants, experience periods of high and low sales depending on the season or demand.
+- Type of industry: Businesses with predictable income are more likely to receive a lower factor rate compared to businesses with variable income.
+For example, cyclical industries, such as hotels or restaurants, experience periods of high and low sales depending on the season or demand, which can be seen as riskier.

 Compare business loan offers